 Our volunteer Board of Directors works hard to provide classical music to the public.
 Any of the Directors can be contacted by emailing .

 Al Niknabard immigrated to United State in 1984 from Iran.
-He lived in Eugene, Oregon for approximately 5 years and has been in Portland since 1988.
-He has been with City Center Parking since his arrival in Portland.
-He is directly involved in all operational components of CCP.
+He lived in Eugene, Oregon for 5 years and has been in Portland since 1990.
+He has been involved with parking, transportation and real estate asset management since his arrival in Portland.
 Al enjoys several different hobbies including playing music, sculpting, biking, motorcycles and occasional one-off artistic endeavors.
-Al works closely with CCP clients to achieve objectives outlined for each of the properties we operate.
-Having been involved in the business community through his work at CCP, Al has established many strong relationships in the community and is very familiar with Portland’s business and community objectives.
+Al works closely with clients from a variety of industries to achieve objectives outlined for each project.
+Having been involved in the business community through his work, Al has established many strong relationships in the community and is very familiar with Portland’s business and community objectives.

 Gregory Vajda, Music Director